BradenPeele/Full-Stack_Web_App/readMe.txt

+Overview
+-users can make posts that display on the home page -users can comment on and like posts
+-posts can be deleted, edited
+-comments can be deleted
+-profile for user displays all posts made by them -user can change their password

+important
-node_modules not included in client
+-node_modules not included in client

-users might have to change password to database in config.json
+-users might have to change password to database in config.json

 DB